alfahad07/ebay-automation/README.md

-# eBay Related Products Test Automation - TypeScript POM
+# eBay Related Products Test Automation

 ## Overview
 Professional test automation framework for eBay's Related Products feature using TypeScript and Page Object Model (POM) pattern.
 Tests verify that related products display correctly with maximum 6 items from the same category and price range.